 Off-campus rental accommodations include rooms, apartments, and houses.
 Many are in Cleveland Heights within convenient walking distance of campus.
 Other such properties are located in neighboring Shaker Heights and University Heights.
-Students often share apartments in these areas for $180 to $240 each per month.
-Private apartments for married students rent from around $500 to $600 a month.

 The Department of Chemistry actively assists its students in finding their first professional positions, devoting considerable effort to placing them in jobs for which they are well suited and in which they are likely to prosper.